vitorr7df/vitorr7df/README.md

 </div><br/>

-Desenvolvimento de Frontend em VueJS, JQuery, criação do Backend em NodeJs, PHP e TypeScript.
-Aplicação de Arquitetura Limpa e conceitos SOLID no desenvolvimento dos serviços, aplicação de conceitos SRE & DevOps nos projetos e na vivência dentro da empresa.
-Também possuo conhecimentos em Golang e SQL.
+Frontend development in VueJS, JQuery, backend creation in NodeJs, PHP, and TypeScript.
+Application of Clean Architecture and SOLID principles in service development, implementation of SRE & DevOps concepts in projects and within the company.
+I also have knowledge in Golang and SQL.
+Venturing into AI and its LLM models :)

-Cursando Análise e Desenvolvimento de Sistemas na Faculdade de Inovação e Tecnologia SENAC DF, 4° Semestre.
-Tenho graduação em Comunicação Social - Publicidade e Propaganda.
+Currently pursuing a degree in Systems Analysis and Development at the SENAC DF College of Innovation and Technology, 4th Semester.
+I have a degree in Social Communication - Advertising and Propaganda.